truemagic-coder/react-fynx-login-demo/README.md

 # React Login Demo using Fynx and Materialize

 - make sure you have nvm installed - the instructions are here - https://github.com/creationix/nvm - recommended CURL install
-- make sure that this line is in your .bash_profile or .zshenv file: source ~/.nvm/nvm.sh  # This loads NVM
+- make sure that this line is in your .bash_profile or .zshenv & .zshrc file: source ~/.nvm/nvm.sh  # This loads NVM
 - restart your shell (terminal) if you installed nvm
 - git clone git@github.com:bevanhunt/react-fynx-login-demo.git
 - cd react-fynx-login-demo